Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/VPC-Networking.md

 - There are two types of NAT gateways: public and private.

 #### **Key Functions**
-- **Public NAT Gateway**: Allows instances in private subnets to connect to the internet using an Elastic IP address.
+- **Public NAT Gateway**: Allows instances in private subnets to **connect to the internet using an Elastic IP address**.
-- **Private NAT Gateway**: Allows instances in private subnets to connect to other VPCs or on-premises networks without using an Elastic IP address.
+- **Private NAT Gateway**: Allows instances in private subnets to connect to **other VPCs or on-premises networks without using an Elastic IP address**.

 ### **VPC Flow Logs**